mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Prone

 One of the classics—you drop to the ground to get a stable shot and make yourself tougher to shoot.
 The character’s movement rate is reduced to 2 yards and they cannot Move more than once per turn while Prone.
-They get +3 Defense vs. ranged at Medium or farther; –3 vs. Close/Near; –4 to melee or bow attacks.
-Increase attack rolls with firearms and projectile weapons (not bows) by +1.
+They get Advantage Defense vs. ranged and Disadvantage Defense to melee.
+Advantage attack rolls with firearms and projectile weapons (not bows)..

 #### Silent #